pyrv/pycontract/README.md

 AndState(LoggedIn(), AdminAccess())
 ```

+Note that PyContract represents a list of states as having the same semantics as an `AndState`.
+It is therefore not needed unless in combination with one of the other composite states.

 ### `NotState`

 A `NotState` represents the negation of a state.
-It is active as long as its sub-state is active.
 If the sub-state transitions to an `ErrorState`, the `NotState` results in an `OkState`.
 If the sub-state transitions to an `OkState`, the `NotState` results in an `ErrorState`.
 A `NotState` can be created using the `NotState` constructor.

 **Example:**